Skip to Content

 PRO-TIP: Micro-Air EasyTouch Thermostat

-Without realizing it, and without having pets ourselves, we have a built-in pet monitoring system in our RV now.
-We installed a Micro-Air EasyTouch thermostat (discount available below), which gives us the ability to remotely view and control the temperature in our RV when we’re away from it.
+Without realizing it, and without having pets ourselves, we now have a built-in pet monitoring system in our RV.
+We installed a Micro-Air EasyTouch thermostat (discount available below), which allows us to remotely view and control the temperature in our RV when we’re away from it.
+As long as our rig has internet connectivity, we can use the EasyTouch app on our smartphone to control the heating and air conditioning in our RV.
+Now, if we get a pet, we already have a pet monitor in place.

 Micro-Air EasyTouch RV Thermostat with 2-year warranty and Made In USA badges